Klaksvík Travel Guide

 The Norðoyartunnilin sub-sea tunnel connects Borðoy Island to Eysturoy Island.
 This makes it super easy to reach this part of the archipelago.

 You can enjoy a great view of the pyramid shaped mountain Kunoyarnakki from Klaksvík.
-The nature attraction Klakkur is perched on the mountain ridge above Klaksvík.
+The nature attraction Klakkur is perched on the mountain ridge above the town.

 Kalsoy Island Ferry

-The ferry to the popular Kalsoy Island departs from the harbour in Klaksvík.
-The ferry SAM sails between Klaksvík and Syðradalur on Kalsoy island.
+The ferry to the long and narrow Kalsoy Island departs from the harbour in Klaksvík.
+The Kalsoy Island ferry sails from the heart of the town to Syðradalur on Kalsoy Island.
 There are several daily departures most of them done on weekdays.

 Klaksvík is the port of departure for all travels to Kalsoy Island.
-Most travellers visit Kalsoy Island for the epic hike from Trøllanes and the breathtaking views from Kallur Lighthouse after hiking for an hour.
+Most travellers visit Kalsoy Island for the Seal Woman Statue found in the settlement Mikladalur.

 The ferry-crossing from Klaksvík to Kalsoy Island takes only 20 minutes.
 Sailing the short distance is always enjoyable as the fjord system protects the route from any rough sea.
 Even during the winter months from November to March, the ferry ride is smooth end easy.